magneticio/vamp.io/content/resources/index.md

 ## Run Vamp

 Quick demo setups let you try Vamp out running with Mesos, DC/OS, Rancher and Kubernetes.
-When you're ready to run Vamp on your architecture, there are full instructions for working with binaries and configuring the required components.
+When you're ready to run Vamp on your architecture, there are full instructions for working with Vamp binaries and configuring the required components.

 * [Run Vamp](/resources/run-vamp/)